 Digital Circuit Design with FPGAs and VHDL

 Study of programmable logic devices (FPGAs).
 Detailed study of the VHDL language, accompanied by tutorials of popular synthesis and simulation tools.
 Review of combinational circuits (both logic and arithmetic), followed by VHDL code for combinational circuits and corresponding FPGA-implemented designs.
 Review of sequential circuits, followed by VHDL code for sequential circuits and corresponding FPGA-implemented designs.
 Review of finite state machines, followed by VHDL code for state machines and corresponding FPGA-implemented designs.
 Final project.
 The course includes a wide selection of real-world projects, implemented and tested using FPGA boards.
+Not offered 2023-24.

 Biomedical Optics: Principles and Imaging